To Find the Baruya Story: An Anthropologist at Work with a New Guinea Tribe

 See pricing information and conditions

-About the new DVD: A crucial segment of To Find the Baruya Story, missing from all previously distributed VHS and DVD versions of the film, was recently found on an original 16mm master print.
+About the Digitally Remastered DVD Edition: A crucial segment of To Find the Baruya Story, missing from all previously distributed VHS and DVD versions of the film, was recently found on an original 16mm master print.
 This missing segment will be included in the new DVD edition!

 The sequence — Godelier's visit to the women's menstrual huts and the subsequent decontamination ritual his male informants insisted that he undergo — is a key to understanding Godelier's ability to study both the men's and the women's worlds.